COOKIES POLICY 🍪

 Tracking of users’ interest to further enhance the marketing of our services to the right user;

-To improve the Website’s performance by identifying which area works fine and which area do not;
+To improve the Website’s performance by identifying which area works fine and which area does not;

 To measure how effective our marketing emails and other advertising are; and